Peter Costello: Post-political career

 Costello was a member of the Board of Guardians of the Australian Government Future Fund from December 2009 until February 2024.
 Amidst some controversy it was announced that David Gonski would succeed the inaugural Chairman, David Murray when Murray's term expired on 3 April 2012.
 Gonski's appointment was in spite of an independent review (that was conducted by Gonski).
 Gonski reported to the Australian Government that the existing Guardians favoured Costello to succeed Murray as Chairman.

 Costello is a managing partner of BKK Partners, a boutique corporate advisory run by former Goldman Sachs JBWere managers.
 He also chairs the advisory board of specialist corporate advisory firm ECG Advisory Solutions.

-In 2008, his best-selling memoir was published by Melbourne University Press.

 Costello wrote a regular column for Fairfax newspapers until 2013.

 In October 2010, Howard published a memoir, Lazarus Rising, that drew the ire of Costello and others.
 Howard used the memoir to settle some personal scores, calling Costello "an elitist, who's unable to connect to ordinary Australians" and accused Costello of bungling the leadership handover issue.
 Costello responded by claiming that Howard "appears to be incapable of taking responsibility for the defeat of the government and for losing his seat of Bennelong."

 In May 2012, Michael Kroger accused Costello of being interested in returning to Federal Parliament, most likely by getting a Liberal MP to step aside, with the hope of becoming leader of the Liberal Party.
 Costello denied this, saying that Kroger had approached him asking to help preserve his ex-wife Helen Kroger's Senate position.
 At around the same time, Helen Kroger was demoted on the Senate Liberal ticket for Victoria.
 Kroger believes Costello was targeting her along with others; Kroger also claimed Costello very often criticises past and present Liberal party MPs and officials.

 In February 2016, Costello was appointed chairman of Nine Entertainment.
 He resigned from Nine in June 2024 after allegedly assaulting a reporter at Canberra Airport.
 Costello denied the assault occurred.